CloudCIX/cloud_validator/README.md

 # cloud_validator

+This is an application to probe the readiness of a CloudCIX Region for building infrastructure.
+It ensures connectivity is in place and that CloudCIX Robot can build VMs, VirtualRouters, snapshots, and backups.

+To open an interactive utility where you can specify what tests you want to run, from the root directory of this repository run```python3 validator.py``` in your terminal of choice.

 A Validator for the Cloud that runs in currently 3 different ways'
 1. Validator Light, for quickly building a couple of VMs
 2. Validator Custom, for running custom builds easily defined in yaml files (see below)